Vake93/Express.NET/readme.md

 }
 ```

-To get started downloaded the xps binary from the releases section and run
+To get started download the xps binary from the releases section and run
 ```
 xps new -n HelloWorld
 xps run -i .\HelloWorld\